 Probability

-The probability of a random event is a number between 0 and 1.
+The probability of a random event always lies between 0 and 1.

-A certain event has a probability of 1, while an impossible event has a probability of 0.
+A certain event has probability 1, while an impossible event has probability 0.

-Sometimes, probabilities are expressed as percentages, where 0% corresponds to 0 (impossible event) and 100% corresponds to 1 (certain event).
+Probabilities are sometimes expressed as percentages, where 0% corresponds to 0 (an impossible event) and 100% corresponds to 1 (a certain event).

 $$ 0 \% \le p(E) \le 100 \% $$